-As a Public Relations student, I have had several opportunities to write press releases and make flyers for several on-campus events, non-profit organization fundraising events, and small business advertisements, through both PRSSA (The Public Relations Student Society of America) and successful internships.
+As a Public Relations student, I have had several opportunities to write press releases and make flyers for several on-campus events, non-profit organization fundraising events, and small business advertisements, through my experience with PRSSA (The Public Relations Student Society of America), successful internships, and freelance work.

 I was offered the position of Senior Account Executive on Monmouth University’s PRSSA E-Board for the 2018-2019 academic year.
 As the Senior Account Executive on E-Board, I work with clients to establish realistic goals for students, introduce social media posts as part of the general members’ work, bring creative ideas to improve enthusiasm around working for a client, and choose clients at the end of summer 2018.
 A team of four account coordinators report directly to me as I assist these coordinators in the work that they do for our clients.